-Personal data, key work experience and the most significant other relevant positions of the Managing Director can be found on OP Financial Group's debt investors website at www.op.fi > OP Financial Group > Debt investors > Corporate Governance (OP Mortgage Bank) > Managing Director.
+Up-to-date personal data, key work experience and the most significant other relevant positions of the Managing Director can be found in English on OP Financial Group's debt investors pages at www.op.fi - OP Financial Group - Debt investors - Corporate Governance (OP Mortgage Bank) - Managing Director.
 Information on the Managing Director's remuneration can be found in section 10 below.